1ucky40nc3/pwa_ble_client_time_series_data/README.md

 I have the following considerations for the JS development:

 I want to have good static analysis, testing and documentation capabilities.
 For this purpose I use [deno] to implement [testing](#testing) and [linting](#linting).
 But [deno] is not a browser environment.
 This means that the access to some global variables (especially the DOM) is not possible.
-On the other hand syntax for imports is not supported in browser environments.
 Because of this I keep the following in mind for JS development:

 - I use the [app.js](./src/app.js) file access to the DOM
 - I don't write test with [deno] for the [app.js](./src/app.js) file
 - I write util files that can be tested with [deno] (see [utils.js](./src/utils.js))
-- I can't use imports in util files
 - I have to import the util files via script tags in the [index.html](./src/index.html) (before the [app.js](./src/app.js) script tag)

 #### ADR 2 - Plain HTML, CSS and JS to implement PWA